jzohrab/practicing-guitar/docs/part-3-techniques/mental-practice.rst

 .. tip:: Pay attention to what you're doing!

-... and hope that the above tip comes across with the right tone.
+... and I hope that the above tip comes across in the spirit it's intended!